Why does the New Jerusalem in Revelation 21 need a wall?

 And he measured its wall, seventy-two yards, according to human measurements, which are also angelic measurements.
 The material of the wall was jasper; and the city was pure gold, like clear glass.
 Revelation 21:9-14, 17-18 (NASB)

-Why would the new Jerusalem have a wall for protection?
+Why would the New Jerusalem have a wall for protection?
 The answer is that the new Jerusalem does not need a wall since believers will no longer suffer (Revelation 21:4) and no wicked persons will be allowed in the eternal state (Revelation 21:7-8, 27).
 The wall is provided for symbolic reasons.
 It communicates that every believer in the eternal state will be protected.
 Every believer will be safe.
 So, will the New Jerusalem have a wall?
 The answer is yes.
 But it is not necessary in the eternal state.
 It will be symbolic of peace and safety.

 Revelation 22:3-5 describes what every true believer will experience.